fatherlinux/container-internals-lab/labs/lab-02/README.md

 docker images
 ```

 Can you see all of the layers that make up the new image/repository?
+This command even shows a short summary of the commands run in each layer.
+This is very convenient for exploring how an image was made.

 ```
 docker history rhel7-change
 ```

 Now run the "dockviz" command.
 What does this command show you?
 What's the parent image of the rhel7-change image?
+It is important to build on a trusted base image from a trusted source (aka have provenance or maintain chain of custody).
 ```
 docker run --rm --privileged -v /var/run/docker.sock:/var/run/docker.sock nate/dockviz images -t
 ```